Jerauld Wright: Operation Kingpin

 With the preliminaries concluded during Operation Flagpole, the next task was to free Général Giraud (code-named Kingpin) whom the Vichy government had under house arrest for his anti-Nazi leanings at Toulon in southern France.
 On October 26, 1942, Captain Jerauld Wright was directed to take part in the mission to extract Giraud, code-named Operation Kingpin.
 Because of intense anti-British sentiment among French officers, the mission would present an American face.
 However, because there were no American submarines operating in the Mediterranean Sea, a novel solution was conceived with Wright taking command of the British submarine HMS Seraph.
 As Captain G. B. H. Fawkes, RN, the commander of 8th Submarine Flotilla in the Mediterranean, noted:

 The Seraph got underway on October 27 and arrived off Toulon on October 30.
-After several delays, Giraud and his party were brought on board, and a PBY Catalina flying boat subsequently flew Wright, Giraud, and the others back to Gibraltar, the new Operation Torch headquarters, to confer with generals Eisenhower and Clark.HMS Seraph – British Submarines of World War Two Captain Jerauld Wright was awarded his first Legion of Merit in recognition of his participation in Operation Kingpin.
+After several delays, Giraud and his party were brought on board, and a PBY Catalina flying boat subsequently flew Wright, Giraud, and the others back to Gibraltar, the new Operation Torch headquarters, to confer with generals Eisenhower and Clark.
+Captain Jerauld Wright was awarded his first Legion of Merit in recognition of his participation in Operation Kingpin.